APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ### Transportation Planning Tools and Platforms
 Software, tools, and platforms intended to assist with transportation planning tasks and processes.
 - [AequilibraE](http://www.aequilibrae.com/python/latest/overview.html) - AequilibraE is the first comprehensive Python package for transportation modeling, and it aims to provide all the resources not easily available from other open-source packages in the Python (NumPy, really) ecosystem.
-- [Continuity in Street Networks](http://docs.momepy.org/en/stable/index.html) - Momepy is a library for quantitative analysis of urban form - urban morphometrics.
-It is part of PySAL (Python Spatial Analysis Library) and is built on top of GeoPandas, other PySAL modules and networkX.
 - [Remix](https://www.remix.com/) - A platform to empower cities to plan the best possible transportation system — from public transit to safer streets to ever-increasing new modes of mobility.
 Remix provides tools to edit & test GTFS, generate multimodal streets, and explore relevant data.
 - [Streetmix](https://streetmix.net/) - A collaborative civic engagement platform for urban design.
 Design, remix, and share your neighborhood street with Streetmix.
 - [A/B Street](https://www.abstreet.org) - Edit streets and intersections, explore the effects through traffic simulation on all modes, and use the resulting visualizations to communicate a proposal.
 Apache licensed, runs anywhere with OpenStreetMap, and works on the web or as an offline download.